 - Your Relationship to the Referral and writing space for why they would be a good Explorer

 - Click submit and the form took me back to the main Google Glass landing page

 Also, there has been more commentary around this “experiment” from Sarah Price (Google Glass Community Advocate) “It’s independent of #ifihadglass (although some #ifihadglass Explorers may receive the above email)” and that “no more emails are going out right now for this experiment”.

 Even though I submitted my invite application (10mins after I received the email announcement) I have received offers ranging from $100, $300, $1000 dollars to sell my invite, some have been from young teenagers (with wealthy parents) and some from complete strangers eager to get their hands on the device.
 Glass fever!

 58 Days Later – Aug 2: My Invitee Receives their Invitation

 Friday 2nd August 3.45pm.
 My invitee receives their Glass invitation via email.
-The email says “Hi there, Bianca Te Rito told us that you wold be a great addition to the Glass Explorer program, and we agree.
+The email says “Hi there, Bianca Te Rito told us that you would be a great addition to the Glass Explorer program, and we agree.
 If you are down to join us, start here” (hyperlinks to the Google Glass purchase page).
-My invitee is issued with the standard Glass Explorer pick-up instructions.
+My invite is issued with the standard Glass Explorer pick-up instructions.

 96 Days Later – 5th Survey

 Quick vlog, taking my husband to his Google Glass Fitting.
-Cool urban vibe at the Google SFO office.
+Notice the cool urban vibe at the Google SFO office.
 Different from my LA fitting but fun times all the same.